hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/11__shrImallalitAlAlitaH.md

 > understanding?
 >

-​Only relation of word with meaning doesn't grants that word will produce understanding.
+Only relation of word with meaning doesn't grants that word will produce understanding.
 It is 'the knowledge of relation of word and meaning' which is needed.
 That's why I can't understand Tamil, although Tamil words have meanings.
 So, it is possible that words may not generate any understanding.
-​

 >  > > > RV: I'm explaining two cases where a pot is eternal.
-> ​
+>
 > There can be no eternal pot.
 > RV: Why?
 If the word pot is eternal, then the object indicated by it must
-> also be eternal. ​
+> also be eternal.
 >

-​The name of devadatta's grandfather is eternal, hence his grandfather is eternal !!!
+The name of devadatta's grandfather is eternal, hence his grandfather is eternal !!!
 Who is going to put faith in such idiotic logic?
-​

-> ​See here, the 'is called a pot' portion can be directed to the subject
+> See here, the 'is called a pot' portion can be directed to the subject
 > 'collection of objects' in your sentence.
 Now, how could a collection of
 > objects, which are definitely not pot(otherwise you would have mentioned
 > it), which shares certain characteristics(of whom ? pot or plant ?) be